ramonVD/html2pdf/README.md

 You can change the default filename by adding another parameter after filename.html.
 F.ex: python3 ioc_html2pdf.py index.html output_filename

-### Using docker
+### - Using docker
-The Docker image with the latest version is at https://hub.docker.com/repository/docker/ramonvd/pdfconver, and probably other variations in the future.
+The Docker image with the latest version is at https://hub.docker.com/repository/docker/ramonvd/pdfconvert, and probably other variations in the future.

-Reccomended way to do things is to execute html2pdf.sh to download and execute the latest image from docker automatically with the correct mounts, like this:
+Recommended way to do things is to execute html2pdf.sh to download and execute the latest image from docker automatically with the correct mounts, like this:

 <code>./html2pdf.sh InputFilename.html (optional)OutputName</code>

 (it's just a small bash script to call docker with the correct binds, feel free to check it but be careful with changing the mounts, the script is picky with the defaults, specially the input dir)

-Keep in mind that the outputs will be in the same directory you execute docker/the script from.
+Keep in mind that by default the outputs will be in the same directory you execute docker/the script from.

 ### If you're using the script and not the docker image, you need to install the wkhtmltopdf binaries!